facundoolano/feedi/README.md

 ### Feed parsing

-The app works by [periodically](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/config/default.py#L12) fetching RSS feed entries and Mastodon toots and adjusting them to an [Entry db model](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/models.py#L107) which more or less matches what we expect to display in the front end.
+The app works by [periodically](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/config/default.py#L12) fetching items from different feed sources (RSS/Atom, Mastodon toots and notifications, custom scrapers) and adjusting them to an [Entry db model](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/models.py#L107) which more or less matches what we expect to display in the front end.

+#### RSS/Atom feeds

-Most RSS feeds should be processed correctly with the default parser, but sometimes it's desirable to add a custom parser to cleanup or extend the data for a better look and feel.
-This can be done by subclassing [feedi.sources.rss.BaseParser](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/sources/rss.py#L46).
+Most RSS feeds should be processed correctly by the default parser, but sometimes it's desirable to add customizations that cleanup or extend the data for a better look and feel.
+This can be done by subclassing [feedi.parsers.rss.BaseParser](https://github.com/facundoolano/feedi/blob/4e6b7974b70c70abb4a0f7091adbe344ef0b29a1/feedi/parsers/rss.py#L40).
 The `is_compatible` static method determines whether a given feed should be parsed with that specific class; the `parse_*` methods overrides the default logic for each field expected in the front end.

 As an example, this parser for the lobste.rs link aggregator is adjusted to inline a summary of external link submissions and distinguish between the source article url and the lobste.rs discussion url: